hassansartaj/uast-toolset/README.md

 ### Step: 2
 * Start the Eclipse and import the *ModelHandler* as Java project in the workspace.
-* Run 'ModelServer' class as Java application.
+* Run 'ModelServer.java' class as Java application.

 ### Step: 3
 * If using PyCharm IDE, import the *AITester* project in the workspace.